nondualit/demo.nondualit.com/README.md

 Hace fun and use it if you want! k8s rulez

 #Run this manifest for example on DigitalOcean k8s

-#To get your ingress IP (after manifest)
-<pre>kubectl get ingress nginx-ingress</pre>

 <pre>
 apiVersion: apps/v1